MediaArea/MediaConch/GlobalArchitecture.md

 ## Core (Controller)

-The Core serves as communication between all plugins within and outside of the Conch system and between all layers.
+The Core serves as communication between all plugins within and outside of the MediaConch system and between all layers.
 The Core is the main service and runs in a passive, background mode.
 For example, if a user updates the Core, it will have no effect on the functionality of other systems.
 If a user begins using MySQL while running the implementation checker and decided to change to PostgreSQL, the Core could be adapted to address such a change.
 In essence, while components shift, the Core functions to present the data to all databases consistently and similarly and can adapt to different components.

 The Core has several major functions: